Sigismond Thalberg: First steps

 After Thalberg's stay in London in May 1837, he made a first, short tour, giving concerts in several towns in Great Britain, but he became ill and soon returned to Vienna.
 In spring 1838, he gave concerts in Paris again.
 A note in the Revue et Gazette musicale of 4 March 1838 shows that Thalberg's fame had in the meantime grown.
 He was now called "the most famous of our composers".
 Thalberg left Paris on 18 April 1838, travelling to Vienna, the very same day that Liszt gave there a charity concert for the benefit of the victims of a flood in Hungary.
 Thalberg invited Liszt for dinner, and the two great pianists dined together on the 28th with Prince Moritz Dietrichstein, who told Liszt that he was delighted to have "Castor and Pollux" together in his home.
 During the evening, Thalberg remarked to Liszt with admirable candour: "In comparison with you, I have never enjoyed more than a succes d'estime in Vienna".
 They dined again the next day, after Liszt's concert on 29 April 1838.
 Liszt and Thalberg were both dinner guests of Metternich.
 During Liszt's stay in Vienna, Thalberg did not perform at all.

 In October 1838, Thalberg became acquainted with Schumann.
 According to Schumann's diary, Thalberg played from memory études by Chopin, Joseph Christoph Kessler, and Ferdinand Hiller.
-He also played with great skill and inspiration works by Beethoven, Schubert, and Dussek, as well sight-reading Schumann's Kreisleriana, Op.
+He also played with great skill and inspiration works by Beethoven, Schubert, and Dussek, as well as sight-reading Schumann's Kreisleriana, Op.
 16. On 27 November 1838, Thalberg took part in a charity concert, playing his new Fantasia on Rossini's 'La Donna del Lago, Op.
 40 ("The Lady of the Lake" after Walter Scott).
 At one of his own "Farewell concerts" on 1 December 1838, he played three of his 12 Etudes, Op.
 26; his Op.
 33 (Moses); and his Fantasia on Beethoven's 7th Symphony, Op.
 39. As a result, in the Neue Zeitschrift für Musik of 8 March 1839, an enthusiastic review by Schumann of the second book (likely Nos.
 6–12) of Thalberg's Op.
 26 appeared, concluding "He is a God when sitting at the piano."